UAE Company Document Legalisation

 The legalisation process typically involves several key steps:

-1. Notarization: The document may first need to be notarized by a UAE notary public to verify its authenticity.
+- Notarisation: The document may first need to be notarised by a UAE notary public to verify its authenticity.

-2. Attestation by the UAE Ministry of Foreign Affairs (MOFA): After notarization, the document is submitted to the UAE MOFA for official attestation, ensuring it’s recognized by UAE authorities.
+- Attestation by the UAE Ministry of Foreign Affairs: After notarisation, the document is submitted to the UAE Ministry for official attestation, ensuring it’s recognised by UAE authorities.